 Biodiesel is a renewable fuel that is predominantly domestically produced.
-It can come from various sources including animal fats, new and use vegetable oil, soybean oil, and restaurant grease.
+It can be made from a variety of feedstocks including animal fats, algae, new and use vegetable oil, soybean oil, and restaurant grease.

 Biodiesel can be utilized in vehicles in either its pure form or as a blend with petroleum diesel.
-Pure biodiesel, 100% biodiesel fuel, is referred to as B100 where as a blend of 20% biodiesel and 80% petroleum diesel is labeled as B20.
-B20 is the most common biodiesel blend in the United States; other common blends include B5.
+Pure biodiesel, 100% biodiesel fuel, is referred to as B100 while a blend of 20% biodiesel and 80% petroleum diesel is labeled as B20.
+B20 is the most common biodiesel blend in the United States; another common blend is B5.

 Blends up to B20 may be used in any diesel engine manufactured after 1993 with little impact on performance.
-Most original equipment manufacturers (OEMs) approve the use of biofuel blends up to B5 in their vehicles without voiding parts or workmanship warrantees.
-Please check your OEM’s website or contact your dealer to determine what types of biofuels should or should not be used in your vehicle.
+Most original equipment manufacturers (OEMs) approve the use of biofuel blends up to B5 in their vehicles without voiding parts or workmanship warranties.
+Please check your OEM’s website or contact your dealer to determine which types of biofuels should or should not be used in your vehicle.